DWD Worker Classification

 Department field auditors conduct routine periodic examinations of employer records.
 The specific audit objectives include investigating alleged independent contractor issues, determining compliance with unemployment insurance reporting requirements, and investigating suspected unemployment insurance benefit fraud.

-The department conducts worksite compliance investigations.
+The department also conducts worksite compliance investigations.
 The department is authorized by Wis.
 Stat. § 103.06, to conduct compliance investigations at construction worksites as defined in Wis.
 Stat. § 108.18 (2)(c) to determine if workers are being properly classified as employees or independent contractors and to determine if employers are providing workers compensation coverage for their employees.